Aptana Studio 3 has long been a favourite among web developers to create and edit web applications such as websites. here we show how to get started.

 Git can be uninstalled after Aptana Studio 3 has been installed.
 If this is the case, Aptana Studio 3 will automatically configure Git support.

 As mentioned previously, the download and installation process for Aptana Studio 3 is a bit confusing.

-Firstly, unlike in the past, by pressing the Download Aptana Studio 3 button on Aptana.com, you will be taken to the Github page.
-In the past, the most appropriate variation (32-bit/64-bit) were downloaded automatically.
+Firstly, unlike in the past, by pressing the Download Aptana Studio 3 button on Aptana.com, you will be taken to the GitHub page.
+In the past, the most appropriate variation (32-bit/64-bit) was downloaded automatically.

 By scrolling down to ‘How to Download Aptana’ section of the README.md, the link to the actual download files can be accessed.
 For Windows, there will likely only be one executive file available for Windows (Aptana_Studio_3_Setup.exe).
 This is the file to download.
 In the past, Aptana Studio 3 was downloaded as a .zip file.
 The downloaded executive file is the 32-bit variation of Aptana Studio (i.e. the 64-bit variation will not be able to be downloaded).